ncat(1) — Linux manual page

 purposes of certificate verification.
 It has no effect unless

 combined with --ssl-verify.
-The argument to this option is
+The argument to this option is the

-Typically, the file will contain certificates of
+the file will contain certificates of certification

-not use its default certificates.
+default certificates.

 --ssl-ciphers cipherlist (Specify SSL ciphersuites)